paularotaola/Data-Pipelines/README.md

 ### Program Workflow

 The program will receive two parameters; age and genre and will run the folowwin actions:

-* Filter the dataset containing +55.000 books and return the top book bases on ratings.
+* Filter the [dataset](https://www.kaggle.com/sp1thas/book-depository-dataset) from Kaggle containing +55.000 books and return the top book based on ratings.
 * Connect with Google Books API to get a description and number of pages of the selected book.
 * Generate a PDF including the title, author, description and number of pages of the book.

 ### Example of Program Execution

-To run the program, it is necessary to call it from the terminal in the following way: python3 main.py and add the flags with the arguments to search for: “year” (being the year) -and “genre” (being the genre).
+To run the program, it is necessary to call it from the terminal in the following way: python3 main.py and add the flags with the arguments to search for: “year” (being the year) and “genre” (being the genre).

 Execution example: